-Blueberry Oat Breakfast Bars have become a busy weekday staple here at my house.
+Blueberry Oatmeal Bars have become a busy weekday staple here at my house.
 They are incredibly simple to make, made with wholesome ingredients, and can easily be eaten quickly at the counter or taken on the go.

 This post contains affiliate links, which means I may make a small commission at no extra cost to you.
 All thoughts and opinions expressed are my own.